dcos/demos/jupyterlab/1.11/README.md

-6. Train MNIST model with CPUs from Terminal
+6. Train MNIST model with CPUs from the notebook's Terminal

 ``` bash